Catania: Climate

 Catania experiences a hot-summer Mediterranean climate (Köppen: Csa).
 The city has hot summers, one of the hottest in the whole country of Italy.
-Temperatures of 40 °C are surpassed almost every year a couple of times.
+Temperatures of 40 °C are surpassed a couple of times most years.

-Winters are mild, with significant nighttime cooling.
+Winters are among the warmest in Europe.
 Precipitation is concentrated from October to March, leaving late spring and summer virtually dry.
 The city receives around 500 mm of rain per year, although the amount can vary greatly from year to year, from over 1,200 mm to under 250 mm.

-During winter nights, lows can occasionally reach below freezing.
-Highs under 10 °C may happen during winter.
-Snow, due to the presence of Etna that protects the city from the northern winds, is an uncommon occurrence, but occasional snow flurries have been seen over the recent years, especially in the hilly districts.
-More recently, light snowfalls occurred on 9 February 2015, 6 January 2017 and 5 January 2019, but the last heavy snowfall dates back to 17 December 1988.
+During winter nights, lows can occasionally approach freezing.
+Highs under 10 °C are extremely rare.
+Snow, due to the presence of Etna that protects the city from the northern winds, is virtually unheard of, but occasional snow flurries have been seen over the decades especially in the hilly districts.
+More recently, a light snowfall occurred on 9 February 2015, but the last snowfall dates back to 17 December 1988.